 - Make Contact with the Department: If you have not done so already, contact the graduate coordinator’s office in the department to which you have been accepted.
 Make sure that you have the information you need regarding your department’s registration policies, orientation meetings, class requirements, and building access information to obtain your UGACard

-- Complete Final Admissions Details: If you recently completed a degree and your acceptance letter indicated that you must provide a final transcript or proof of degree, request the official final documents be sent from your previous institution before you arrive in Athens.
+- Complete Final Admissions Details: If you recently completed a degree and the Status Portal indicated that you must provide a final transcript or proof of degree, request the official final documents be sent from your previous institution before you register.

 - Housing: Family and Graduate Housing in one and two-bedroom apartments is available for graduate students, their spouses, domestic partners, and children in one of 20 apartment buildings on campus.
 Rent includes power, water, cable, laundry, and high-speed internet.
-Register at housing.uga.edu.
-For more information about finding a place to live, visit the Orientation FAQ.
+Register at the Housing website.
+For more information about finding a place to live,visit the New Student FAQ.

-- Disability Resource Center: If you have a disability and need accommodations, contact the Disability Resource Center (DRC) at 706-542-8719, upon acceptance to UGA.
+- Disability Resource Center: If you have a disability and need accommodations, contact the Disability Resource Center (DRC) or phone 706-542-8719, upon acceptance to UGA.
 The DRC coordinates and provides a variety of academic and support services to students with disabilities.
-To learn more or to begin the process of registering a disability, visit the DRC website.

-- International Students: Make plans to attend the week-long orientation activities provided by the International Student Life Office.
-Learn about the campus and community, and make new friends.
+- International Students: Make plans to attend the online orientation activities provided by the International Student Life Office.
+Learn about the campus and community and make new friends.
 You will also learn about immigration issues, taxes for non-residents, cross-cultural adjustment, housing assistance, course registration procedures, Social Security Cards, UGA payroll, and more.

 - Check-in With Your Department: Make sure that you are aware of any departmental orientation meetings for new students and that you have obtained departmental clearance for registration.

-- Download the UGA App: Easily locate buildings on campus or find out when the next bus will arrive at your stop with the UGA App in the Apple App Store.
+- Download the UGA App: Easily locate buildings on campus or find out when the next bus will arrive at your stop with the UGA App in your phone’s app store.
 Other features include the Food Services meal planner, Athletic Association scores and news, daily schedules for Recreational Sports, access to the GIL (Galileo Interconnected Libraries) catalog, Customizable maps, People search, and more!